 Deselection and Withdrawal

-Deselection is a consultative endeavor between librarians and members of the faculty aimed at enhancing the value, utility and relevance of the holdings.
-Librarians routinely undertake weeding to allow space for new and needed materials.
-We understand that in some subject areas, material has historical significance for great lengths of time.
-The process of deselecting or cancelling journals is done collaboratively by librarians and members of the faculty.
-Titles no longer relevant to current needs, unused, or appropriately accessible by electronic means will be identified as candidates for cancellation.
+Deselection is a consultative endeavor between librarians and members of the faculty aimed at enhancing the value, utility, and relevance of the holdings.
+Librarians routinely undertake deselection to allow space for new and needed materials.
+In some subject areas, material has historical significance for great lengths of time, while in others, materials need to be updated after a shorter period.
+Whenever possible, the process of deselecting or cancelling journals is done collaboratively by librarians and members of the faculty.
+Titles no longer relevant to current needs, unused, or not appropriately accessible by electronic means will be identified as candidates for cancellation.

 All gift materials accepted by the Library become the property of the College, and the Library reserves the right to determine retention, location, and disposition.
 See our gift policy for further details.